arman-rai/Notes/Documents/Documentations/mKingdom.md

 This was a good one, took around 2 hours to complete.
 Got a port: 85 and got in as admin:password.
-Then appended some file extensions, git a reverse shell using a php
+Then appended some file extensions, got a reverse shell using a php exploit.
+Then got in as www-data and found did linpeas